 Size and wingspan are not the only physical aspects that determine an RC plane’s weight-carrying capacity.
 It’s crucial to consider the balance of the RC plane when carrying payloads.

 A poorly balanced RC plane, even a large one, may struggle to lift heavy payloads or lose stability in flight, leading to a crash.
 Therefore, it’s essential to calculate the center of gravity of the RC plane and adjust it accordingly before attempting to carry weight.
+Read this article to learn in detail about how to find RC plane’s center of gravity.

 The internal size of the RC plane will limit the size and weight of the cargo the plane can carry.
 The airframe for an RC plane is usually built to scale to mimic real-life aircraft, which limits the internal carrying capacity of these radio-controlled versions.